-Blu-ray resolution can be as high as 1920 x 1080 pixels, which is called Full HD (High Definition).
+Blu-ray Disc resolution can be as high as 1920x1080 pixels, which is called Full HD (High Definition).
 This superior resolution is

-what really makes Blu-ray stand out from DVD.
+what really makes Blu-ray Disc stand out from DVD.
 A higher-resolution image means

 the viewers see sharper and clearer images on the screen.

-- Audio Quality - Both Blu-ray and DVD can store uncompressed audio.
+Audio Quality - Both DVD, Blu-ray Disc, and 4K Ultra HD Blu-ray can store uncompressed audio.
 However,

 To compensate for the lack of storage, most DVDs on the market today use